How Quiet Do Suppressors Really Make a Firearm?

 What a Suppressor Actually Does

-When a gun fires, two main noises occur:
+When you pull the trigger on a firearm, two main noises occur:

 - Muzzle Blast – The hot, high-pressure gas that escapes the barrel immediately after the bullet.